-The limits of artificial intelligence (AI) research and implementation are being pushed at British tech company, DeepMind.
+The limits of artificial intelligence (AI) research and implementation are being pushed at by British technology company, DeepMind.

 The innovative and futuristic nature of this work was signalled by October's creation of an AI ethics committee by the company to help prepare the public for the wider impact of AI.